 - Add movement to your meeting.
 Just like in real life, use the time that people would get up and move to a breakout room as a time for people to stand up, walk around and then move into the break out room.

 - If you want to prevent further changes to the map, you can always lock a step, or lock the whole map.

 - Manage the ratio between facilitators and participants.
 A good rule of thumb is 1 facilitator to 7 participants for a 30 minute session.

-- If you are looking for ways to allocate people to rooms, you can add topics onto a map and have people indicate their level of interest.
+- If you are looking for ways to allocate people to different rooms, can add topics to a map and have people add their name near each topic.
 They can then simply move to the relevant room, or you can allocate them.

 A map is the specific activity that you want each group in the break out to do.
 A workspace is a collection of map activities that they can do in succession.
 You can create a set of activities for each group and use one link and have participants navigate through each map one at a time in a single workspace.
 Otherwise, you can use individual maps if it is just a single activity.